r-bengtsson/Supervision-52-in-1-Menu-Disassemble/README.md

 ## Files

 * `Supervision 52-in-1.txt`:
-Description of mapper, how the menu works and differences between original game ROM and 52-in-1 variant
+Description of mapper, how the menu works and differences between original game ROM and 52-in-1 variants

 * `make.bat`:
 Customizable makefile for the project.
 Change `@set ca65="D:\NESDev\cc65\bin"` to the location of your ca65 bin folder and create directories `.\tmp` and `.\dist\` in the root folder of the project.